SimonCao1207/DataExplore/README.md

 2 experiments:
 - Using PCA to reduce the dimensions required from 14 to 12.
 - Making use of the crowdsourcing data (by following the features selection used by crowdsourcing data) and try to construct a validation set based on that.
+    + drop features that are not in crowdsourcing data
+    + find similar rows in both crowdsourcing data and original data to separate train data and validation data.

 ![Result from paper](./img/result.png)